nickjalbert/reading/code/genetic_algos/README.md

 ![Results](assets/ga.png?raw=true)

-We solved Cartpole after ~45min of running on a mid-2012 macbook air.
+We solved Cartpole after 20 generation running for ~45min on a mid-2012 macbook air.